Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: HB Momentum Methods in Continuous Time and Discretization Error

 that can be arbitrarily close to the discrete learning dynamics of HB Eq.~\eqref{eq:discrete_beta}.
 To characterize the gap between the discrete learning dynamics and the ODE Eq.~\eqref{eq:continuous_ode}, given $N > 0$, we define the \emph{discretization error} of Eq.~\eqref{eq:continuous_ode} as

 where $\beta(k\eta)$ solves Eq.~\eqref{eq:continuous_ode} and we will denote $t_k = k\eta$ for convenience in the rest of this paper.
 An investigation of Euler forward method will identify $\eta$ as the step size.
 When $\varepsilon_k = \mo{\eta^\alpha}$, we say that the discretization error of the continuous time model Eq.~\eqref{eq:continuous_ode} is to the $\alpha$-th order of the step size.
-We aim to find the formulation of $\mathcal{G}(\beta)$ such that Eq.~\eqref{eq:continuous_ode} can be arbitrarily close to the discrete HB, i.e., $\varepsilon_k = \mo{\eta^{\alpha}}$ for any given $\alpha$. \citet{nikola2020momentum} showed that $\varepsilon_k = \mo{\eta}$ if $\mathcal{G}(\beta) = \nabla L / (1 - \mu)$ as in Eq.~\eqref{eq:rescaled_gf}.
-To coincide with such observation, one may attempt to directly model HB by perturbing the RGF in Eq.\eqref{eq:rescaled_gf} with an additional term that accounts for the discretization error following the backward error analysis \citep{barrett2022implicit}.
-However, this is problematic due to the fact that each iteration of momentum methods exploits the history of previous iterations, which renders the local error analysis unreliable since it ignores previous updates.
+We aim to find the formulation of $\mathcal{G}(\beta)$ such that Eq.~\eqref{eq:continuous_ode} can be arbitrarily close to the discrete HB, i.e., $\varepsilon_k = \mo{\eta^{\alpha}}$ for any given $\alpha$. \paragraph{Intuition of our approach}Given the discrete HB Eq.~\eqref{eq:discrete_beta}, \citet{nikola2020momentum} showed that $\varepsilon_k = \mo{\eta}$ if $\mathcal{G}(\beta) = \nabla L / (1 - \mu)$ as in Eq.~\eqref{eq:rescaled_gf}.
+To coincide with such observation, our overall goal is to find the formulation of a modified ODE $\dot{\beta} = - G - \eta \gamma$ such that the discretization error can be controlled arbitrarily low, where its design should follow two basic principles: (i). it should coincide with RGF, the simplest continuous approximation of HB RGF, when $\eta$ is very small, thus, $G$ should degenerate to $\nabla L / (1 - \mu)$; (ii). by adding the \emph{counter term} $\gamma$, it should allow us to further decrease the discretization error of RGF to get better continuous approximations for HB.
+To achieve this, we need to derive the exact forms of $G$ and $\gamma$ under the condition $\varepsilon_k = \mathcal{O}(\eta^{\alpha})$.
+And there will be two key steps: \begin{enumerate} \item find the equations that $G$ and $\gamma$ must satisfy if we require the discretization error $\varepsilon_k = \mathcal{O}(\eta^{\alpha})$ for any $\alpha > 0$; \item solve these equations to give the formulations of $G$ and $\gamma$. \end{enumerate} \paragraph{Overview of our approach}We now apply the above intuition to establish such a continuous time approximation of HB.
+Adding the counter term $\gamma$ directly to the RGF is, however, problematic due to the fact that each iteration of momentum methods exploits the history of previous iterations.
+This renders the local error analysis unreliable since it ignores previous updates.
+To perform a global analysis, instead of directly utilizing the backward error analysis in \citet{barrett2022implicit}, we propose a piece-wise continuous differential equation by decomposing $\mathcal{G}(\beta)$ into two parts, named as HB Flow (HBF),